tfrank64/TFSwipeShrink/README.md

 A UIView transition helper to minimize a view while allowing user interaction with the background view, similar to the current YouTube iOS and Android apps.

+##Update 03/02/15
+It has been awhile since I updated this, but I have started fresh with much more experience under my belt and a new Swift project (within this repo).
+Most of the functionality is there, I just need to wrap it up and clean up this Readme!

 ### Screenshot

 <p align="left">